Public-Health-Scotland/R-Resources/using SMRA with R.md

 If you are unfamiliar with RStudio, a basic introduction to finding your way around RStudio can be found here.
 Many articles on the use of RStudio are available on the RStudio support website.

 ## Accessing Files on the Stats Server
 The default directory on the RStudio server that is displayed in the bottom right pane is the 'Home directory', which is only accessible to the logged-in user.
 You will normally want to use and save files from the rest of the network.
-To navigate to these other areas using the file browser in RStudio Server, click on the icon with the 3 dots to the right-hand side of the files pane.
+To navigate to these other areas using the file browser in RStudio Server, click on the icon with the 3 dots on the right-hand side of the files pane.

 In the box that appears type in the appropriate directory name (e.g. the 'PHI_conf' area or the older 'conf' area containing subdirectories belonging to different teams.
 Files in cl-out can be found at `/conf/linkage/output`).
 The Files tab will then show the directory you have linked through and you can click through to access files in subdirectories.